pdobsan/oama/README.md

       list                     List all accounts in fdm's config printenv                 Print the current Environment

+If no configuration file is specified the default is `$XDG_CONFIG_HOME/mailctl/config.yaml`.

 More detailed help for individual commands can also be generated, for
 example: